DIY Mold Removal: Is It A Good Idea?

 Mold can be more than just unsightly.
 It can be harmful to your health, even if you’re not allergic to it.
 Removing it is paramount to your health and safety, but how safe is it to remove yourself?
 Is DIY mold removal a good idea?
 Or should you leave it to the professionals?

 DIY mold remediation can be risky.
-It’s only marginally safe if your mold spot is less than 10 square feet, and if there’s no one very old, or very young, or immunocompromised in your household.
+It’s only marginally safe if your mold spot is very small and if there’s no one very old, or very young, or immunocompromised in your household.
 It’s a job best left to the professionals.

 Why is DIY mold removal a bad idea?